 Despite our society being much more open in discussing sensitive issues, many women are still too embarrassed to seek help when things are not quite right.
 Although some women do not feel that an active sex life is vital, often quoting that they'd rather have a cup of tea, 84% of women in a recent survey feel that it is important to continue an active sex life into older age.

 Sexual problems can occur from lack of interest or desire, decreased arousal, and discomfort.
 Changes associated with menopause, and changes associated with the ageing process itself rather than hormone changes can all play a part in sexual difficulties.
-Factors that particularly affect menopausal women include sleep disturbance leading to tiredness, nuisance of heavy and irregular periods, tensions with their partner (which then leads to reduced sexual activity often causing more tension), stress over other life events (which often happen around the time of the menopause, such as problems with teenage children, children leaving home, elderly parents, work pressures), menopausal symptoms signifying the ageing process and the need to come to terms with this, and hormonal changes.
+Factors that particularly affect menopausal women include sleep disturbance leading to tiredness, heavy and irregular periods, tensions with their partner (which then leads to reduced sexual activity often causing more tension), stress over other life events (which often happen around the time of the menopause, such as problems with teenage children, children leaving home, elderly parents, work pressures), menopausal symptoms signifying the ageing process and the need to come to terms with this, and hormonal changes.

 Hormones and libido

 The hormones oestrogen, progesterone and androgens, are all important in sexual desire and response: both oestrogen and progesterone levels fall during menopause, whilst androgens fall with age, declining particularly after the age of 40 years.
 The fall in oestrogen may also cause vaginal dryness and discomfort, and this can affect sexual desire.
 Because of the role of these hormones, some women do benefit from hormone therapy but, for women especially, the other personal and relationship factors are as, if not more, important.